More than 3,189 sexual assault survivors helped since 2023

 "*" indicates required fields

-- At least four separate lawsuits have been filed against the Alexander brothers over sexual abuse allegations that date back at least a decade.
-At least 30 women have come forward with allegations to pursue their legal rights.
-Meanwhile, there are believed to be many more victims of their abuse.
+• At least four separate lawsuits have been filed against the Alexander brothers over sexual abuse allegations that date back at least a decade.
+As of March 2026, at least 60 women have come forward with allegations to pursue their legal rights.

 Alon, Tal, and Oren Alexander, known as the “Alexander brothers,” are well-known NYC luxury real estate brokers.
 Tal and Oren Alexander worked at Douglas Elliman for over a decade before leaving in 2022 to open their own brokerage, Official.

-Meanwhile, the Wall Street Journal article published an article a few weeks after the announcement of the third lawsuit, featuring interviews with five women who allege sexual abuse by one or more of the Alexander brothers.
+The Wall Street Journal published an article a few weeks after the announcement of the third lawsuit featuring interviews with five women who alleged sexual abuse by one or more of the Alexander brothers.

-On December 11, 2024, the Alexander brothers were arrested and face federal criminal charges related to sex trafficking.
+On December 11, 2024, the Alexander brothers were arrested and faced federal criminal charges related to sex trafficking.
+Since their arrest, the brothers have been imprisoned in the Metropolitan Detention Center in Brooklyn, NY.

 The three brothers were arrested in and around Miami, Florida, and were denied bail by the judge in federal court in Miami, Florida on December 12, 2024.
 Their cousin, Ohad Fisherman, is also charged in Florida but remains at large.